only1morello/archery-dqn/README.md

 A Deep Q-Network that learns to shoot arrows at moving targets from raw pixel input.
 No hardcoded rules, no heuristics — pure trial-and-error learning.
 Built from scratch in numpy.

-The core question: **what's the minimum model size that achieves near-maximum performance?**
+The core concern: **what's the minimum model size that achieves near-maximum performance?**

 ---